openharmony/docs/en/application-dev/database/data-persistence-by-rdb-store.md

          name: 'RdbTest.db', // Database file name.
          securityLevel: relationalStore.SecurityLevel.S1 // Database security level.
          encrypt: false, // Whether to encrypt the database.
 This parameter is optional.
 By default, the database is not encrypted.
-         dataGroupId: 'dataGroupID', // (Optional) Application group ID, which needs to be obtained from AppGallery.
-This parameter can be used only in the stage model.
-If this parameter is specified, the instance is created in the sandbox directory corresponding to the specified ID.
-If this parameter is not specified, the instance is created in the sandbox directory of the application.
          customDir: 'customDir/subCustomDir' // (Optional) Customized database path.
 The database is created in the context.databaseDir + '/rdb/' + customDir directory, where context.databaseDir indicates the application sandbox path, '/rdb/' indicates a relational database, and customDir indicates the customized path.
 If this parameter is not specified, an RdbStore instance is created in the sandbox directory of the application.
          isReadOnly: false // (Optional) Specify whether the RDB store is opened in read-only mode.
 The default value is false, which means the RDB store is readable and writable.
 If this parameter is true, data can only be read from the RDB store.
+If write operation is performed, error code 801 is returned.
        };

        // Check the RDB store version.
 If the version is incorrect, upgrade or downgrade the RDB store.